willswats/mpv-youtube-search/README.md

 # mpv YouTube Search

-This [mpv](https://github.com/mpv-player/mpv) script uses the mpv console input to search YouTube or YouTube Music.
+This [mpv](https://github.com/mpv-player/mpv) script uses the mpv console input to search YouTube or YouTube Music and add the results to the mpv playlist.

 ## Table of Contents